ry-v1/Notes/100 SQL Server Mistakes and How to Avoid Them.md

   - Because it does not impact the order of the actual data pages, we can have multiple nonclustered indexes on a table.
   - In fact, a table can support up to 256 nonclustered indexes, although having too many can have a negative impact on write operations and also consumes space on disk, and potentially in memory.

+  - Internal fragmentation describes the amount of free space on index pages.
+  - Internal fragmentation refers to a low page density, which causes more pages than necessary to be read.
+  - Low page density needs to be traded off against the risk of page splits caused by updates to very dense pages.

   - External fragmentation refers to index pages becoming out of physical order.
-  - Internal fragmentation describes the amount of free space on index pages.
+  - External fragmentation refers to pages being out of order, which can damage performance.
+  - External fragmentation only causes a performance issue for index scans.
+Index seeks are not impacted.

+  - Good page splits occur when pages are allocated at the end of an index.
+  - Bad page splits occur when pages are allocated in the middle of the index and data needs to be moved to the new page.
+These page splits cause increased I/O and performance penalties.